The new generation of connected insulin delivery devices may help simplify your routine.

 - Insulin quality: Shelf-life, temperature, and storage conditions

 Many people with diabetes have a hard time correctly calculating insulin doses.
-This can result in insulin “stacking”—when you add more insulin while remaining insulin is still active from previous doses—which can lead to hypoglycemia (low blood sugar, also known as blood glucose).
+This can result in insulin “stacking”—when you add more insulin while remaining insulin is still active from previous doses—which can lead to hypoglycemia (low blood glucose, also known as blood sugar).

 A smart insulin pen can:

-- Calculate each dose based on current blood sugar level, carbohydrate amounts, meal size, active insulin, and settings prescribed by your doctor.
+- Calculate each dose based on current blood glucose level, carbohydrate amounts, meal size, active insulin, and settings prescribed by your doctor.

 - Deliver accurate half-unit doses.